 Student residents may not have pets in any residential building, with the exception of fish kept in an aquarium no larger than 10 gallons.
 Other exceptions to this policy are granted for students who have approval from Disability Access Services.
 Fish kept as pets in the residential buildings must remain in their aquariums at all times.
 No gravel is allowed down the drains in the sinks, showers, or toilets.
 If you notice stray animals in or around the living groups, please notify a staff member so that the animal can be appropriately assisted or relocated.
 You must not abuse, feed, or bring the animal into any UHDS building.

 First, you will want to remove all of your personal belongings from your room.
-Take out your trash and recycling to the appropriate receptacles outside.
+Take out your trash and recycling to the appropriate receptacles.
 Ensure all original furniture is in the room.
 You are responsible for all missing or broken furniture.
-Completely clean your room i.e. wipe surfaces down, floor is swept and mopped, wardrobe and dresser are emptied and wiped down, room door, ceiling and walls are free of tacks, tape, adhesive strips, moon/stars/comets, trash and recycling bins have been emptied and are clean insider.
+Completely clean your room i.e. wipe surfaces down, floor is swept and mopped, closet and dresser are emptied and wiped down, room door, ceiling and walls are free of tacks, tape, adhesive strips, moon/stars/comets, trash and recycling bins have been emptied and are clean inside.

-Mail is forwarded for up to 3 months after your moving out date and/or until August 1st if you move at the end of the academic year.
-After 3 months your mail will be returned to sender, so please update your address with the various companies and people from whom you receive mail.
-Be sure to update your address at Student Online Services to where you will be receiving mail as soon as you know your address.
+Mail is held for up to one week after your checkout date, and is forwarded for 30 days.
+Your mail will be returned to sender, so please update your address with the various companies and people from whom you receive mail.
+Be sure to update your mailing address at Student Online Services as soon as you know your new address.